Frequently Asked Questions

 Note that California’s terminology is a bit different than in other states.
 In most states, the word “condominium” refers to the entire property, and the individual owner’s interest is a “condominium unit.”
 In California, under the Davis-Stirling Act, the entire property is called the “Condominium Project” while the word “condominium” refers to the unit owner’s interest in the Condominium Project.

 Visit the contact page to ask questions or describe your own experiences and solutions.
-We love getting input!
+I love getting input!

 Have a question that wasn’t answered here?
 Or perhaps a topic you’d love to see us cover in a future article?